threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/proc_gen_kitchen.md

 ## How `ProcGenKitchen` works

 Broadly speaking, `ProcGenKitchen` adds [arrangements of objects](arrangements.md) to the scene.
-These arrangements are tried as quasi-atomic groups of objects, meaning that `ProcGenKitchen` will position and rotate all objects belonging to an arrangement as if they were a single object.
+These arrangements are quasi-atomic groups of objects, meaning that `ProcGenKitchen` will position and rotate all objects belonging to an arrangement as if they were a single object.
 Object arrangements are thus positioned in the room to create the kitchen.
-For example, `ProcGenKitchen` will create *lateral arrangements* of arrangements of kitchen counters, sinks, refrigerators, and stoves.
+For example, `ProcGenKitchen` will create *lateral arrangements* of `Arrangement` groups, e.g. kitchen counters, sinks, stoves, etc.

 **[A detailed explanation of how `ProcGenKitchen` works can be found in the API documentation.](../../python/add_ons/proc_gen_kitchen.md)**  When reading the API documentation, be sure to click through to the documentation for each `Arrangement` because most of the parameters controlling scene generation will be found in `Arrangement` and its subclasses, not `ProcGenKitchen`.
 [For an overview of how  `Arrangements` work, read this.](arrangements.md)